tvestelind/tvestelind.github.io/index.md

 `2018-`
 __Kaustik AB, Gothenburg__ Software Architect

 - Development of Aiai, an application for the care assistants business.
 The application is written in PHP and the major frameworks that are used are Symfony and Doctrine.
+Other technologies that are used are MySQL, MongoDB and Redis.
 - Unit testing using phpunit and integration tests written in Gherkin and executed using behat with some docker usage.
 - Source control, review and continuous integration using git, GitHub, Travis and Scrutinizer.
 - Working agile using Scrum and and Jira to manage our backlog, user stories and sprints.